trentm/json/README.md

-A "json" command for massaging JSON on your Unix command line.
-This is a single-file node.js script.
+A "json" command for working with JSON on the command line.
+It is a single-file node.js script with no external deps (other than [node](https://github.com/joyent/node) itself).
+Here is a taste:

     $ echo '{"foo":"bar"}' | json
     {